 - To add a new address, enter it in the input box, then click Add.
 You can only add one address at a time.

-- Optional: Select if you’d like to add the word TEST or a time stamp to the end of your subject line.
+- Select if you’d like to add the word TEST or a time stamp to the end of your subject line.

-6. Click Send Test.
+4. Click Send Test

 Note: The button will be gray when no addresses are selected.

-For example, you might want to set up general address with all the major ISP's (Yahoo, Gmail, Hotmail).
+For example, you might want to set up a general address with all the major ISPs (Gmail, Hotmail, Yahoo).
 Send your test emails to these accounts and check out how your email renders in those email browsers.
-Or use WordFly’s Inbox Preview to test your email across over 30+ email clients right in the testing tab of the email campaign.
+Or use WordFly’s Inbox Preview to test your email across multiple email clients.

 Pay attention to your email client stats to know where you should be focusing your attention.
 Check out Subscribers > Insights for an overview of email clients.
 The majority of rendering issues come up in Outlook on PC but typically most of your subscribers will be using a web-based email client or opening on a mobile device.
-If you are running into an Outlook issue, check out our support post on Outlook rendering.
+If you are running into an Outlook issue, check out our article about Outlook rendering.

-Click on your linked images and test links, are these links redirecting to the correct landing pages?
-It’s so important to test every link in the email.
+Are the links redirecting to the correct landing pages?
+It’s important to test every link in the email.
 It’s usually the one link that isn’t tested that ends up breaking when the email sends.
-Click on everything to be sure all the links are working properly.
-Also be sure to check out the Full Review section of the testing tab for any issues.
+Also be sure to check out the Email Checklist page for any issues.